How to Export WooCommerce Customer Data

-Have you ever wanted to be able to create a more customized export of your WooCommerce customer data?
+Have you ever wanted to be able to create a custom export of your WooCommerce customer data?
 Maybe there is only a certain type of customer information that you want to export or you want to export only a section of your customer list.
-In this article, I’m going to show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.
+In this article, we are going to show you how to create custom WooCommerce exports of your customer data (in a CSV format) with the help of the Users Insights custom export feature.

-The custom export functionality of Users Insights gives you the option to export an already segmented list of your customers.
+The custom export functionality of Users Insights gives you the option to export WooCommerce customers from already segmented list.
 You also have the option to choose the fields that are going to be included in the exported file.

 Please note that in order to use the Users Insights export feature, your customers have to be registered WordPress users.

 How to export WooCommerce customer list

 There are two ways to export your WooCommerce customers.
 The first is to export WooCommerce customers without a plugin.
 For this you will need use the default WordPress export tool or WooCommerce export feature.
 The default WordPress tool will export your data in xml format that does not only contain WordPress user data bit it will contain all the data in one big file.
 This is type of export used to import and export data between two WordPress sites.
 This export WordPress feature is created mainly to migrate customer data from one WordPress website to another and does not provide any type of customisation.
 The downside to this method is the limitation on the ability do do any kind of customisations .
 To export WooCommerce users that are not guest customer using the WordPress export tool, go to the WordPress dashboard Tools > Export and select from the list of export options.
 This will generate a XML file of your user data which you can then download and save.

 The second option is to use a dedicated WooCommerce export plugin.
 In this tutorial we are going to focus on the second option.